-Seam Displacement
+Spirality and Seam Displacement

-The relationship between spirality and the amount of garment twisting or seam displacement (SD), which can develop in a garment after laundering, is a simple geometrical one.
+The relationship between Spirality and the amount of garment twisting or Seam Displacement (SD) that can develop in a garment after laundering is a simple geometrical one.
 It can be derived from the spiral angle (B) in the new garment, the spiral angle (A) in the laundered garment, and the length (Lf) of that part of the garment which is free to twist.

-It is given approximately by:-
+It is given approximately by :-

-$$SD = Lf (tan A - tan B)$$
+SD = Lf(tan A - tan B)